ckritzinger/investec_on_rails/README.md

 This app is a proof-of-concept built primarily to showcase the capabilities of the Investec Programmable banking API.

+You can see a running version here: [https://investec-on-rails.onrender.com/]

 ## Prerequisites

 You'll need to have a ruby version manager installed that respects the .ruby-version file.
 [Rbenv](https://github.com/rbenv/rbenv) is recommended, along with [Ruby-build](https://github.com/rbenv/ruby-build#readme).